TryHackMe: Metasploit Exploitation - Walkthrough

 If you remember the search results, #57 was smb_login.
 This sounds worth checking out.
 Load the module and set the RHOSTS parameter.

-The smb_login options
+Loading smb_login and setting options

 We also need to set the SMUser (penny) and the PASS_FILE to /usr/share/wordlists/MetasploitRoom/MetasploitWordlist.txt.
-Finally, run:

 We get the password:

-Finding the password!
+Finding the password

 Answer: leo1234